tessercat/daoistic-book/daodejing/19/english.md

-Stop explaining it to them,
+Stop supervising them,
-don't argue with them,
+don't train them,
-people would be a hundred times better off.
+people would produce a hundred times more.

-Stop lying to them,
+Stop cheating them,
 don't exploit them,
-there would be no traitors or thieves.
+there'd be no rebels or thieves.

-Stop forcing them,
+Stop threatening them,
-don't threaten them,
+don't force them,
 people would start helping again.

-You might think these three sayings aren't very good advice, but you set the standard.
+You might think these three sayings aren't very helpful, so order them to get in line.

 Keep it simple,
 stay natural,